ankur-gupta/async/docs/index.md

 ## Time Commitment
 This course is divided into 4 chapters, shown as top-level tabs.
-Depending upon your previous experience with async programming (in any language), it may take your 2 hours to 2 days to finish the material.
+Depending upon your previous experience with async programming (in any language), it may take you anywhere between 2 hours to 2 days to finish the material.

 ## Terminology
 We use a different terminology than what is commonly used.